tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/waptconsole.ini.rst

                                                       in the ``[section]``.
 ===================================================== ===========================================

-Settings for creating WAPT package
+Settings for creating WAPT packages
 ----------------------------------

 .. tabularcolumns:: |\X{5}{12}|\X{7}{12}|